I Ain't Gonna Work On Darwin's Farm No More

 "What does it mean for God to be 'absolutely transcendent'? ....
 Allah does not limit himself by ordering the world through natural law, for natural laws would impinge on his absolute freedom of action.
 There are no intermediate [i.e, horizontal] causes, in the sense of laws of nature.
 Mars traverses an ellipse around the sun not because God has instituted laws of motion that require Mars to traverse an ellipse, but because Allah at every instant directs the angular velocity of Mars.
 Today, Allah happens to feel like pushing Mars about in an ellipse; tomorrow he might just as well do figure-eights."

 A couple more passages by Spengler before I attempt to tie this all together and wrap up: "the absolute transcendence of Allah in the physical world is the cognate of his despotic character as a spiritual ruler, who demands submission and service from his creatures.
-The Judeo-Christian God loves his creatures and as an act of love makes them free.
+The Judeo-Christian God loves his creatures and, in an act (so to speak) of love, makes them free.
 Humankind only can be free if nature is rational, that is, if God places self-appointed limits on his own sphere of action.
 In a world ordered by natural law, humankind through its faculty of reason can learn these laws and act freely.
 In the alternative case, the absolute freedom of Allah crowds out all human freedom of action, leaving nothing but the tyranny of caprice and fate."

 "The empty and arbitrary world of atheism is far closer to the Muslim universe than the Biblical world, in which God orders the world out of love for humankind, so that we may in freedom return the love that our creator bears for us.
 Atheism is an alternative to Islam closer to Muslim habits of mind than the love-centered world of Judaism and Christianity."